-Under Accounting Standards Codification ("ASC") Topic 606, Revenue from Contracts with Customers, ("ASC 606"), we recognize revenue when our performance obligations have been satisfied in an amount that reflects the consideration that we expect to receive in exchange for those performance obligations.
-Our revenue includes revenue from the sale of manufactured products, including products from our catalog or available for purchase on our website and custom manufactured products (such as custom bacterial cell culture media and specialized chromatography solutions).
-All of our contracts contain a single performance obligation, namely the delivery of consumable products.
+Under Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, (ASC 606), we recognize revenue when our performance obligations have been satisfied in an amount that reflects the consideration that we expect to receive in exchange for those performance obligations.
+Our revenue primarily includes revenue from the sale of manufactured products, including products from our catalog or available for purchase on our website and custom manufactured products (such as custom bacterial cell culture media and specialized chromatography solutions).
+Contracts for such sales contain a single performance obligation, namely the delivery of consumable products.
 Our application of ASC 606 with respect to the nature of future contractual arrangements could impact the forecasting of our revenue for future periods, as both the mix of products we will sell in a given period, as well as the size of contracts, is difficult to predict.
-We adopted the requirements of ASC 606, effective January 1, 2019, using the modified retrospective method.
-Under the modified retrospective method, this guidance is applied to those contracts that were not completed as of January 1, 2019, with no restatement of contracts that were commenced and completed within fiscal years prior to January 1, 2019.

 Furthermore, the presentation of our financial results requires us to make estimates and assumptions that may affect revenue recognition.
 In some instances, we could reasonably use different estimates and assumptions, and changes in estimates may occur from period to period.
-See Note 3 to our unaudited financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for a discussion of Revenue Recognition.
+See Note 3 to our unaudited financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for a discussion of revenue recognition.